mantidproject/documents/Design/indexing_rollout_notes.md

 ## Duplicate spectrum numbers

 Currently quite a few algorithms or tests use or create workspaces with non-unique spectrum numbers.
-Ultimately we want to forbid this, but it is not yet clear if we should attempt to clean this up right away, or wait until `IndexInfo` has developed into a more stable state.
+Ultimately we want to forbid this, but we should avoid changing too many things at once.
+This should be cleaned up once `IndexInfo` has developed into a more stable state.

 ## Standards